leprojetcastor/castor/paper/paper.md

 Matlab is a software used worldwide in numerical prototyping, due to its particularly user-friendly semantics and its certified toolboxes.
 However, many usecases do not allow codes in Matlab format, for example multi-platform portability issues, proprieraty licensing and more generally code interfacing.
 To start meeting these needs, a header-only template library for matrix management has been developed, based on the standard C++14 and later library, by encapsulating the `std::vector` class.
 Many tools and algorithms are provided to simplify the development of prototypes:

  - dense, sparse and hierarchical matrices manipulations,
- - linear algebra computations (optimized BLAS library),
+ - linear algebra computations [@blaslapack:00],
- - graphical representations (VTK library).
+ - graphical representations [@vtk:2000].

 This high-level semantic/low-level language coupling makes it possible to gain efficiency in the developpement, while ensuring performance for applications.
 In addition, direct access to data structures allows users to optimize the most critical parts of their code.
 Finally, a complete documentation is available, as well as continuous integration unit tests.
 All of this makes it possible to meet the needs of teaching (notebooks using c++ interpreter such as Cling), academic research and industrial applications at the same time.

 # State of the field

 For a developer accustomed to the Matlab language, it is natural to turn to prototyping tools such as Numpy or Julia, to produce open-source codes.
 Indeed, these languages today offer similar semantics and performance, with well-established user communities.
-To illustrate this similarity, the following codes perform the same tasks, with one implementation in Matlab (left) and another in Julia (right) :
+To illustrate this similarity, the following codes perform the same tasks, with one implementation in Matlab [@MATLAB:2010] (left) and another in Julia [@bezanson2012julia] (right) :

 | Matlab                            |     |     |     | Julia                                            |
 | --------------------------------- | --- | --- | --- | ------------------------------------------------ |